dotqaghan/refind-theme-oled/README.md

 **More information:**
 This theme's icons are based on refind-theme-regular

-[rEFInd](http://www.rodsbooks.com/refind/) An official rEFInd website
+[rEFInd](http://www.rodsbooks.com/refind/) The official rEFInd website